Cragly/AireLogic-PANDA/README.md

 ## Functionality

 I have focused much of my time on developing a vertical slice of the application for Patients.
 I have also included the data structures for Appointments and Clinicians to show how I would tackle some of the design decisions in the wider application.
 You can still interact with Appointments and Clinicians but its not as feature rich as Patients.
-Hopefully I have demonstrated my approach enough in Patients that you can see how the Appointments and Clinician functionality would be implemented.
+Hopefully I have demonstrated my approach enough in Patients, so that you can see how the Appointments and Clinician functionality would be implemented.

 ## Missing Functionality

 My solution was to focus on the 'hard requirements', CRUD functionality for the core entities.
 I have prioritised data integrity, ensuring that the data entered into the system is valid and meets the business requirements.
 This can be seen in the use of validators in the services and the use of immutable records in the DTOs.
-Ensuring the correct data types that support UTF-8 for conforming to GDPR and nicely formatted error messages are returned to the client.
+Ensuring the correct data types that support UTF-8 for conforming to GDPR and that the API produces nicely formatted error messages to the client.

 I believe by delivering the 'hard requirements' and building a strong robust foundation, it will be much simpler and quicker to add the additional pieces of functionality in future sprints.